How Covid-19 has taken its toll on our closest relationships

 “For example, if a couple have been arguing more, the application of CBT techniques could help them learn to argue more effectively, enabling each person to express their point of view in an appropriately assertive manner, without their partner feeling unheard, dismissed or dominated.”

-Priory Connect is an online face-to-face therapy service that offers remote access to fully-trained and qualified Priory psychotherapists and psychologists – all patients need is an internet connection.
+Our online therapy service offers remote access to fully-trained and qualified Priory psychotherapists and psychologists – all patients need is an internet connection.
 Therapists treat a variety of conditions or concerns including anxiety, depression, grief and bereavement, and stress.
 Remote therapy makes it more accessible for many, and less stigmatised.
 People who use it say they can access it in lunch breaks, in their cars or in a quiet room at home at a time that easily suits them.

 The results of the Priory’s survey also flagged concerns about the nation’s overall mental health, with 1 in 3 (34%) saying the pandemic and lockdown had been “the most stressful and anxiety-ridden period of their life”.
 Around 1 in 4 (24%) said the state of their mental health had been further exacerbated by fear of job loss, or fears about their finances as a result of a job already lost.
 Nearly half (49%) said stress and “feeling overwhelmed” during Covid-19 had made it difficult to do their job properly.